 Your website should have a clear taxonomy.
 In other words, the organization of all the sections in well-connected categories and subcategories is a necessity for good SEO.
-At the same time, try to avoid making too many levels of hierarchy.
-A complex hierarchy makes navigation difficult for users.
+At the same time, try to avoid making too many levels of hierarchy as a complex hierarchy makes navigation difficult for users.
 Also remember to add internal links to your most important, popular, and frequently visited pages.
-It’s like funneling both users and search bots to your prime locations on the site.
+It’s like funneling both users and search bots to the most important locations on the site.

 Proper internal linking improves search engine ranking.
 Search engines use links to determine how relevant your site is to keywords.
 Internal links also allow users to navigate more easily around your site.
-This is why changing the URL structure of your large site or its internal linking system may be prone to declines in organic search traffic.
-Such changes need to happen under experienced SEOs’ guidance.
+This is why disruptions in your site’s internal links due to migrations or other changes may cause declines in organic search traffic for certain pages or the site as a whole.

 In order to achieve success on search engines, you also want to make sure that your website’s content matches up with how well you want to rank in search results.
-That means that if you want to be ranked for “best meal box service near me”, then you need to ensure that your site has plenty of relevant content about food delivery, quick recipes for busy professionals and families.
+That means that if you want to be ranked for “best meal box service near me”, then you need to ensure that your site has plenty of relevant content about food delivery in numerous relevant geographic locations, quick recipes for busy professionals and families.
 Relevant content will come with the creation of new pages, blog posts, industry reports, service comparisons.

 On-page optimization usually starts with basic elements like page titles and meta descriptions.
 Meta titles or page titles should be short, sweet, and descriptive.
 They are usually between 50-60 characters with spaces.